-There are many things Costa Rica is famous for – some of them are quite remarkable.
-In this post, we will set aside everything else and explore the famous landmarks.
+There are many things Costa Rica is famous for – some of them are pretty remarkable.
+This post will set aside everything else and explore the famous landmarks.
 Costa Rica is a beautiful country with extraordinary natural landscapes, including lakes, waterfalls, beaches, National Parks, Volcanoes, and much more.

 Though Costa Rica has a long history and played an essential role during Spanish colonization, you will notice that many of the most famous landmarks in Costa Rica are Natural landmarks.
-The biodiversity in Costa Rica is astonishing for such a small country, and that is what attracts people to the country.
+The biodiversity in Costa Rica is astonishing for such a small country, which attracts people to the country.

 Despite having traveled considerably in Costa Rica, we invited a few other bloggers to pitch in their favorite landmarks in Costa Rica and make this post as comprehensive as possible.
-Without further ado, let’s explore the 25 most famous Costa Rican Landmarks!
+Let’s explore the 15 most famous Costa Rican landmarks without further ado!

 Famous Landmarks in Costa Rica